angrybacon/doomsday-wiki/markdown/articles/2022/01/17/zero-respect.md

 In this I am trying to slam Doomsday as fast as possible but will often build a pile that passes 1-3 more turns (sometimes the full five) after it resolves.
-This is why I like having Daze, why I run 3 :card[PT] and why I am almost the complete *Turbo* shell but don't go full ham on cycling effects, multiple Considers and why I run :card[CoS] in the main.
+This is why I like having Daze, why I run 3 :card[PT] and why I am almost the complete *Turbo* shell but don't go full ham on cycling effects and multiple :card[Consider]s.
+It's also why I run :card[CoS] in the main.

 ### I am Here to Disrespect Delver